 If you are in receipt of a Spanish state pension or benefit, the INSS (social security office) will issue you with a document confirming this.
 You must present the document at your local health centre.

 If you are not entitled to healthcare through any options listed above in Spain or any from the UK listed below, but if you hold a residence certificate (green A4 paper or card obtained at the National Police) in Spain issued before 24th April 2012, you may be eligible for healthcare on the basis of residency (read the Spanish law Real Decreto-ley 16/2012, de 20 de abril for reference on this following link Ref.
 BOE-A-2012-5403).
-If so, apply for a ‘Legislation Letter’ from the Overseas Healthcare Team by calling on (+44) 191 218 1999 and then apply for the ‘documento acreditativo del derecho a asistencia sanitaria’ from the INSS.
+If so, apply for the ‘documento acreditativo del derecho a asistencia sanitaria’ from the INSS.
 More information is on our FAQs page.

 You will be covered by the UK for healthcare if you are a UK state pensioner,a UK posted worker (also self-employed) or in receipt of a long-term sickness benefit then you should be covered by the UK.
 You could also be covered if you are a dependent family member of someone in the above situation.
 Please make sure that you change your healthcare entitlement as soon as you are in receipt of healthcare cover in your own right, as listed in paragraph below.